homan-uppu/writing/2-Essays/Fear equality.md

 A parent that enrolls their child in a school should be terrified if all the children appear to be doing equally well (all achieve high test scores).
 Because that certainly means that test is far from assessing the skill required to thrive in today's extremely asymmetric world.

 A prospective student evaluating educational programs should be terrified if they see equal outcomes for graduates.
 If those outcomes are jobs, then the companies then it means that the majority of the companies hiring these students are likely incredibly suboptimal and won't survive as the world becomes more asymmetric.
-If those outcomes are some scores, then those scores are certainly disconnected from reality.
+If those outcomes are some scores, then those scores are certainly disconnected from reality, and won't matter eventually.

 ...